top of page

 Search

-You might be in the fortunate position of having enough clients in your small business.
-You're enjoying the feeling of consistently being able to serve your clients and the revenue and profit to show for it.
+You might be in the fortunate position of having enough clients in your consulting business.
+You're enjoying the feeling of consistently being able to serve your clients, and have the revenue and profit to show for it.
 You want to keep it that way!

-With a full client roster and stable revenue, it's natural for marketing to simply not feel like a priority.
-But here’s the thing: the best time to keep working on your marketing is before you need it.
+You're right to be thinking this, because the best time to keep working on your marketing is before you need it.
 In other words, when you have a full (or nearly full) roster of clients is the best time to build relationships with your next round of clients.

 And by the way, before we dive in, this isn’t about convincing you to spend a lot of time on LinkedIn.
 In fact, it's the opposite!

-Why marketing doesn't feel like a priority right now
+Why LinkedIn marketing doesn't feel like a priority when you're busy with client work

-It makes sense that you feel like LinkedIn (or marketing in general) isn’t a priority when your business is in a good place.
+It makes sense that you feel like LinkedIn (or marketing in general) isn’t a priority when your business is in a good, stable place.
 When business is steady, your focus naturally shifts to serving the clients you already have, not finding new ones.

-On top of that, as a small business owner, you wear many hats from client delivery to sales to finance, and carving out time for LinkedIn can feel like just one more thing on an already long to-do list.
+On top of that, as a consultant, you wear many hats from client delivery to sales to finance, and carving out time for LinkedIn can feel like one more thing on an already long to-do list.
 So, you may be avoiding it and justifying that by saying you have enough clients today.

-Many small business owners have been conditioned to think of marketing as something you only do when things aren’t going well.
+Many consultants have been conditioned to think of marketing as something you only do when things aren’t going well.
 But that’s actually when it’s the hardest to get results.
 Building relationships, establishing a presence, and finding great clients takes time.

-(In this blog post, I share how my coaching program supports my clients, many of whom have full client rosters, get 30 leads in 30 days.)
+(In this blog post, I share how my coaching program supports my clients, many of whom have full client rosters, book discovery calls consistently.)

 Now, I want to share three reasons to prioritize LinkedIn even when you have enough clients.